jakobberndt/jakobberndt.github.io/_pages/research.md

 ## publications

 <a href="https://arxiv.org/abs/2005.00388" target="_blank">Will-They-Won't-They: A Very Large Dataset for Stance Detection on Twitter</a> (with Nigel Collier, Costanza Conforti, Chryssi Giannitsarou, Mohammad Taher Pilehvar, Flavio Toxvaerd)<br>
-<em>Proceedings of the 58th Annual Meeting of the Association for Computational Linguistics</em>
+<em>Proceedings of the 58th Annual Meeting of the Association for Computational Linguistics (ACL 2020)</em>

 <a href="https://www.aclweb.org/anthology/2020.acl-main.157/" target="_blank">[paper]</a> <!-- &nbsp; -->
 <!-- <a href="https://arxiv.org/pdf/2005.00388.pdf" target="_blank">[slides]</a> -->